yp-edu/yp-edu.github.io/pages/about.md

 I could reach and help more pupils but ended up having a lesser impact.

 This trade-off between impact and audience is crucial, and with this blog, I'll be trying to maximise the effect while moving to a greater audience I've never had.

+As part of my PhD I will also have the opportunity to teach at Sorbonne University.
+Starting with basic Python practical exercises.

 See my [teaching materials](/materials).